hassunisalem/DB_assing1/README.md

 also, when adding other *species* than *cat* or *dog* to the single table, i'd implement that exat species in the enum type *Dtype*, but went with *other* to save time.

-The java aplication should also make use of the written procedures to add new pets, through some simple methods in the **program.java** file
+The java aplication should also make use of the written procedures to add new pets, through some JPA extractions or just some simple methods with premade SQL statements in the **program.java** file